List of Silver Fang characters: Jerome

 Weed's strategist.
-He was originally the leader of a team of domesticated dogs whose mission was to kill Kaibutsu, but after all his comrades died and Kaibutsu was killed, he joined the Ohu army.
+He was originally the leader of a team of domesticated dogs whose mission was to kill Kaibutsu, but after all his comrades died and Kaibutsu was killed, he joined the Ōu army.
 He has a kind side, as he was the only friend Kaibutsu had and he is also a skilled fighter.
 He is banished for a while after disobeying Weed by killing two of Hougen's henchmen.
 In anime, He dies from drowning.
 In manga, he became mate of Lydia and the father of Lenov, Sunny, Tetsuo, Maru, Akira and Tonov.